pjercic/FoundationsOfCSS2023/Projects_Guidance/ProjectsGuide.md

 Be careful with statistics in the analysis part.
 Use the methods covered in the course to assess the uncertainty of your answers and comment on these results in the conclusion part.
 The critique part is essential.
 An important objective of this course is to develop a critical understanding of the opportunities and limitations of the data and methods we will use.

 After your project presentations, we might suggest feedback on your current project analysis and results.
 We will keep track of this feedback and expect that you incorporate it in your final project report.
 If something could not be done then we expect that you explain why.
-No more feedback or support will be given after the first project presentations day (03.02.2023).
+No more feedback or support will be given after the first project presentations day (23.01.2024).
 Students who aim to the second date should get early input on their project.

 ## Project grading

 The grade for the project is composed of 50% for the presentation and 50% for the final report.
 Extra points are given when projects are based on open science principles (e.g. data and codes are available in a Github repository) and when data sources or methods go beyond what is covered in the course. **Projects do not need to report "positive results",** what is important is that you show how your have addressed your research questions, document any issues or deviations, and critically reflect on methods and results.
-Remember that on top of the project presentation and report you can individually achieve an additional 4x5% (up to 20%) by handing in the exercise solutions.
+Remember that on top of the project presentation and report you can individually achieve an additional 4x5% (up to 20%) by handing in the bonus exercise solutions.

 ## Examples of project topics